 - Weather control

-💬 From my OEM experience, the brands that innovate fabrics—not just designs—are the ones that survive long-term competition.
+From OEM experience: brands that innovate fabrics—not just designs—are the ones that win long-term.

 1. Why Under Armour Still Prioritizes Fabric Innovation

-Here are the strategic reasons behind UA’s commitment to performance materials:
+Here are the strategic reasons behind UA’s commitment:

-UA is strongest when it serves serious athletes.
+UA is strongest when it serves serious athletes—not casual consumers.

 2. The Technologies That Keep UA Ahead